 Add the vanilla extract and beat until combined.

-alternately add the flour mixture and buttermilk, in three additions,
+speed, alternately add the flour mixture (in three additions) and buttermilk (in

 batter and pour into the prepared pans, smoothing the surface with an offset

-springs back when pressed lightly in center.
-Place the
+springs back when lightly pressed in the center.

 cakes on a wire rack to cool, in their pans, for about 10 minutes.
 Then invert

 the cakes onto a greased rack.
 To prevent splitting, reinvert cakes so

 that tops are right side up.
 Cool completely before filling and frosting.

 whites, sugar, water, corn syrup, and cream of tartar in a stainless steel bowl.
 With a handheld electric mixer beat